grandchild/linux_installer/README.md

 chmod +x setup-installer-builder
 ./setup-installer-builder

+# Go to the installed path
+cd ~/LinuxInstallerBuilder/  # (or the path you selected during installation)

 # (Add/edit file(s) in the "data" subfolder here, but the example has one already.)

 # Create the example installer, and give it a version of 1.0 (optional)